 Morgan’s prints, paintings and works on paper can be found in the collections of the Walker Art Center, Minneapolis Institute of Arts, the Pennsylvania Academy of The Fine Arts, Asheville Museum of Art, Cleveland Museum of Art and Weisman Museum of Art as well as many private collections throughout the United Sates.
 Clarence Morgan resides in Minneapolis, MN where he maintains a studio and is a Professor of Art at the University of Minnesota.
 Upcoming one-person exhibitions through 2013 include the following: Jackson Center, School of Architecture at Mississippi State University; Fairbanks Gallery, Oregon State University; Rosenberg Gallery, James Madison University; Architecture & Landscape Architecture Library Gallery, University of Minnesota; Gallery Joe (Philadelphia, Pa).
 In 2014 he was commissioned by the Print Club of Cleveland (Cleveland Museum of Art) to create a print edition scheduled to be published in early 2018.

-- 4 year Certificant-Diploma: Painting, Pennsylvania Academy of The Fine Arts, Philadelphia, PA, 1975 - none
+- 4 year Certificant-Diploma: Painting, Pennsylvania Academy of The Fine Arts, 1975 - none

-- summer course credits: Art History (None Degree), Temple University, Philadelphia, PA, 1978 -
+- summer course credits: Art History (None Degree), Temple University, 1978 -

 - Individual Studio Research